-ADCETRIS® (brentuximab vedotin) is indicated for the treatment of:
+ADCETRIS® (brentuximab vedotin) injection for intravenous infusion is indicated for the treatment of:

 - Hodgkin lymphoma (HL) after failure of autologous stem cell transplant (ASCT)